 - A no drippings gravy also means you can make it ahead, and that’s good because it allows the flavor to develop and deepen.

-How to cook with fresh sage
+how to cook with fresh sage

-Sage is one of the best fall skewing herbs and it can add tons of character to your cooking right now.
+Sage is one of the best fall herbs and it can add tons of character to your cooking right now.

 - Sage has a beautiful earthy perfume, I can’t resist rubbing my fingers over the velvety leaves and drinking in that scent.
 It works really well with chicken, pork, and of course, lamb.
 Fresh sage features in my Homemade Chicken Apple Sausage, and I make a delicious Hard Cider Braised Pot Roast with lots of fresh sage.